Take a sneak peek at the new NIST.gov and let us know what you think!

 (Please note: some content may not be complete on the beta site.).

-The NIST robot test bed is located in the NIST machine shops on the main campus in Gaithersburg, Maryland.
-It serves as a resource for research in advanced manufacturing, robotics, and material handling.
-The test bed contains an industrial robot arm that can be mounted on a linear rail or on a pedestal.
-Various grippers, conveyors, and sensors are installed in the test bed, and an automatic guided vehicle (AGV) is used for material handling and vehicle safety research.
-The test bed is augmented with a highly accurate simulation system that models the real components and interacts with the real test bed.
-The test bed includes a number of measurement devices, including a high resolution laser tracker that can accurately measure the locations and orientations of parts in motion and a motion capture system that is used to track people moving in and around the test bed.
-The robot includes a tool changer and vision and force-torque sensors.
-Advanced vehicle navigation systems are installed in the Shops to help guide the vehicle and the test bed and vehicle are controlled using the NIST 4D/RCS control system.
-Research in the facility focuses on human-robot collaboration, improvements to robot safety standards, and performance evaluation of robots, industrial vehicle systems, sensor systems, and dexterous manipulation for industrial applications.
+TThe NIST manufacturing robotics test bed consists of several labs located in three buildings on the main NIST campus.
+Combined, these serve as a resource for research in robotics for advanced manufacturing and material handling.
+The test bed contains representative state-of-the-art manufacturing robots, including ones that have been designed specifically for safe interactions with human workers in shared environments.
+The testbed also includes advanced multi-fingered grippers, sensors, conveyors, and an industrial robot arm that can be mounted on a linear rail or on a pedestal.
+A custom-configured automatic guided vehicle (AGV) is used for research in industrial vehicle safety and performance standards, including mobile manipulation.
+The robot systems also include vision and force-torque sensing capability.
+Highly accurate simulation systems model the real components and allow different combinations of real and virtual components to be used in experiments.
+The test bed laboratories are instrumented with a number of reconfigurable measurement devices, such as high resolution laser trackers that can accurately measure the dynamic locations and orientations of parts, and motion capture systems that are used to track people, robots, and objects moving in and around the test bed.
+Research in the testbed labs focuses on human-robot collaboration, rapid retasking of robot systems, improvements to robot safety standards, and performance evaluation of robots, industrial vehicle systems, sensor systems, and dexterous manipulation for industrial applications.
 Research is also conducted on validating simulation systems.